CZ-NIC/knot/doc/configuration.rst

 and ACLs.
 Being a catalog zone is indicated by setting the option :ref:`zone_catalog-template`.
-The difference is, that standard DNS queries to catalog zone are answered with REFUSED, as if such zone wouldn't exist (unless querying from an address with transfers enabled by ACL).
+The difference is, that standard DNS queries to catalog zone are answered with REFUSED, as if such zone wouldn't exist, unless querying from an address with transfers enabled by ACL.
 The name of the zone is arbitrary.

 ..
 WARNING::
    Don't choose the name for catalog zone below a name of any other